-- We Video: $358.20 to Samantha Kosakowski for a 2- year subscription for 30 seats (approx. one per classroom) to the cloud-based WeVideo product, a classroom tool allowing students to produce videos using Chromebooks.
+- We Video: Funds awarded to Samantha Kosakowski for a 2- year subscription for 30 seats (approx. one per classroom) to the cloud-based WeVideo product, a classroom tool allowing students to produce videos using Chromebooks.
 Trial versions have been put to good use already, we look forward to seeing what our students will create!

-- Wired for Greatness: $2,500 to Vanessa Boyle to re-allocate to Spofford Pond students to fund student ideas for things such as small businesses, fundraisers and other projects.
+- Wired for Greatness: Funds awarded to Vanessa Boyle to re-allocate to Spofford Pond students to fund student ideas for things such as small businesses, fundraisers and other projects.
 Ms. Boyle has given much thought to the structure of this program and will give students from each grade an opportunity twice a year to apply for funding and she will work to help support students in sharing their great ideas with others!
 This grant was inspired by Officer Michelle Nowak who was often heard telling children about how they were each “wired for greatness!”

-- Seven Chromebooks: $2,009 to Ali Coates, Patti Guido and Samantha Kosakowski for seven Chromebooks to be housed and used for station work in the third-grade co-taught classroom as recommended by their co-teaching model consultant.
+- Seven Chromebooks: Funds awarded to Ali Coates, Patti Guido and Samantha Kosakowski for seven Chromebooks to be housed and used for station work in the third-grade co-taught classroom as recommended by their co-teaching model consultant.
 We are pleased to be able to support the co-teaching model, a new Spofford Pond Initiative.

-- Wordly Wise i3000: $714 to Deb O’Brien and her fifth-grade team (Ms. Whittaker, Ms. Wiles-Stasko and Ms. Sanders) for the purchase of the on-line version of the Workbook program Wordly Wise, as a pilot program.
+- Wordly Wise i3000: Funds awarded to Deb O’Brien and her fifth-grade team (Ms. Whittaker, Ms. Wiles-Stasko and Ms. Sanders) for the purchase of the on-line version of the Workbook program Wordly Wise, as a pilot program.
 This online option offers students sequential, systematic instruction that is more tailored and accessible to the individual.
 This allows for differentiation and multi-tiered instruction in a much more engaging and motivational format.

-- Pause for Puzzles: $153.94 to Michelle Sierapina to purchase a puzzle board and three puzzles that she will set up as a station in her classroom that students can use when they need a “brain break”, ie. having difficulty focusing, staying on task, feeling anxious or needing to move.
+- Pause for Puzzles: Funds awarded to Michelle Sierapina to purchase a puzzle board and three puzzles that she will set up as a station in her classroom that students can use when they need a “brain break”, ie. having difficulty focusing, staying on task, feeling anxious or needing to move.
 A few minutes at this station will give students the break needed to re-engage and be ready to learn and return to their work.

-- MA CHildren’s Book Award Program (MCBA) at Spofford Pond School: $903 will be given to Barbara Boulay and Lindsay Kasmarick to purchase and make available to students five sets of 25 books, written in the last five years, that are carefully chosen by educators, librarians, and interested publishers.
+- MA CHildren’s Book Award Program (MCBA) at Spofford Pond School: Funds awarded to Barbara Boulay and Lindsay Kasmarick to purchase and make available to students five sets of 25 books, written in the last five years, that are carefully chosen by educators, librarians, and interested publishers.
 These books will be available in each of the 6th-grade classrooms and in the library.
 Students will be encouraged to read the books and after reading five titles will vote for their favorite.
 Titles are chosen with consideration given to literary quality, genre variety, representation of diverse cultural groups, and reader appeal.
 We are happy to fund this application using funds from the Harriet Ernst fund.
 Ms. Ernst was known for her love of children’s literacy and this fund was established in her name accordingly.
 What a perfect application of those funds!

-- Flexible Seating: We are happy to give $1,000 to Elise Sanders toward her requested total of $1,913 for Wobble Chairs in the 5th and 6th grades.
+- Flexible Seating: Funds awarded to Elise Sanders for Wobble Chairs in the 5th and 6th grades.
 We are hopeful that this will allow her to purchase at least 12 chairs to be placed in fifth and sixth-grade classrooms, and we are also hopeful that other supporters will match our grant, or further contribute, to help her reach her goal of 24 chairs.

 2017/18 Grant Awards:

-- $8500 to Ms. Davis’ 4th grade classroom to provide twenty-three 1:1 Chromebooks
+- Funds awarded to Ms. Davis’ 4th grade classroom to provide twenty-three 1:1 Chromebooks

-- $200 to Vanessa Boyle and the Green Team: A $100 gift card to Walmart and a $100 gift card to the Home Depot to be given to be used to buy materials to plant flowers this winter and herbs in the spring.
+- Funds awarded to Vanessa Boyle and the Green Team: A $100 gift card to Walmart and a $100 gift card to the Home Depot to be given to be used to buy materials to plant flowers this winter and herbs in the spring.
 This spring these funds will also be used to furnish supplies.

-- $1224.90 to Allison Salerno, 2nd grade teacher at Cole School, Inspire Science Mentor Text allows second grade students to access twenty-six chapter books that highlight material taught across six modules in the new Inspire Science Program at Cole School.
+- Funds awarded to Allison Salerno, 2nd grade teacher at Cole School, Inspire Science Mentor Text allows second grade students to access twenty-six chapter books that highlight material taught across six modules in the new Inspire Science Program at Cole School.
 These books will be made available to individual classroom libraries.

-- $2,205 to grade 6 teacher Vanessa Boyle, on behalf of the 6th grade team of classroom teachers of Spofford Pond School, including two special education teachers, for a total of 9 teachers to partake in an on-line training in Study Skills and Executive Function through the Landmark Outreach Program starting in July of 2018.
+- Funds awarded to grade 6 teacher Vanessa Boyle, on behalf of the 6th grade team of classroom teachers of Spofford Pond School, including two special education teachers, for a total of 9 teachers to partake in an on-line training in Study Skills and Executive Function through the Landmark Outreach Program starting in July of 2018.